aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 C:\Documents and Settings\developer\project\boatiotsdk

 If you can't avoid the unsuitable characters above in the path, please use the following methods to avoid:
-For linux: In a path without unsuitable characters, create a symbolic link to the SDK directory: ln -s \<SDKRoot\> boatiotsdk, and compile under the path of the symbolic link.
+For Linux: In a path without unsuitable characters, create a symbolic link to the SDK directory: ln -s \<SDKRoot\> boatiotsdk, and compile under the path of the symbolic link.
 For Windows: use the SUBST Z: \<SDKRoot\> command to create a virtual drive letter Z: (or other unused drive letter), and compile under the Z: drive.